adrielmori/PS-ES-2021-2-TakeOne/README.md

 ## :man_technologist: Welcome!

-## TakeTwo: Movie Database Application for Ratings and review.
+## TakeTwo: Movie Database Application for Ratings and Review.

-:right_anger_bubble: Application of a film database website, oriented to the requirements of the final work of the discipline of Software Project at UFG.
+:right_anger_bubble: Application system website for movie rating and review, oriented to the requirements of the final work of the discipline of Software Project at UFG.

-## I'm Adriel Mori!

-:computer: I'm Student Software Engineer at UFG and member of the LCC Project in machine learning research!

-:house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.

-:outbox_tray: 2022 Goals: create a new projects and find a job.
+## Hello, We´re!

+:computer: Adriel L. V. Mori and Igor Moreira Pádua

 ## About us